 Jamie's Faith Story

 My parents did their best to protect and shelter us from the world, and for all intents and purposes, they did a good job.
-However, my view of the world and of Jesus, was distorted because I was seeing Him and everything else through my perfectly placed rose colored glasses.
+Unfortunately, however, my view of the world and Jesus was distorted because I saw Him and everything else through my perfectly placed rose-colored glasses.

 Right after our 12th wedding anniversary, our lives drastically changed when my husband accepted a job across the country.
 We quickly packed up and moved away from everyone and everything we knew.

-I was hopeful, but naive in thinking this was a part of our “happy ever after” lifestyle.
-My rose colored glasses fell off quickly as my husband started to travel for months at a time.
-I felt alone and instead of turning to Jesus, I turned to work.
-Work became my new family and it wasn’t long before our marriage started to break, our family started falling apart and I felt more alone than ever.
+I was hopeful but naive in thinking this was a part of our “happy ever after” lifestyle.
+Unfortunately, my rose-colored glasses fell off quickly as my husband started to travel for months at a time.
+I felt alone, and instead of turning to Jesus, I turned to work.
+Work became my new family, and it wasn’t long before our marriage started to break; our family started falling apart, and I felt more alone than ever.
 My vision of happily ever after was shattered.
 I was lonely and losing hope of ever having our perfect life again.

 I thought I knew Jesus, but I didn’t know the power of Jesus until I was broken and crying in the shower.
-I would have given anything to find my rose colored glasses.
-I asked Him to take away the pain and loneliness.
+Then, I would have given anything to find my rose-colored glasses.
+But, instead, I asked Him to take away the pain and loneliness.
 I was angry at him for allowing our marriage and family to fall apart.
 I was mad that my life wasn’t anything I had wanted or imagined.

-It’s been five years since that moment and our life certainly isn’t what I thought it would be.
-My husband still travels, I no longer have a job, and all three of my children see a therapist.
-Our house is chaotic, our life is messy and our family is beautifully broken.
+It’s been several years since that moment, and our life certainly isn’t what I thought it would be.
+Our house is chaotic, our life is messy, and our family is beautifully broken.
 And you know what?
 I wouldn't want it any other way.
 Why?
-Because Jesus met me, and continues to meet imperfect me, in my messes.
-He gives me everything I need, and I no longer need my rose colored glasses.
+Because Jesus met me and continues to meet imperfect me in my messes.
+He gives me everything I need, and I no longer need my rose-colored glasses.